-We present an analytical model that reproduces measured galaxy number counts from surveys in the wavelength range of 500 μ m-2 mm.
-The model involves a single high-redshift galaxy population with a Schechter luminosity function that has been gravitationally lensed by galaxy clusters in the mass range 10^{13} - $10^{15} M{\odot}$.
-This simple model reproduces both the low-flux and the high-flux end of the number counts reported by the BLAST, SCUBA, AzTEC, and South Pole Telescope (SPT) surveys.
+We present an analytical model which reproduces measured galaxy number counts from surveys in the wavelength range of 500 μ m to 2 mm.
+The model involves a single high-redshift galaxy population with a Schechter luminosity function which has been gravitationally lensed by galaxy clusters in the mass range 10^{13} to $10^{15} M{\odot}$.
+This simple model reproduces both the low flux and the high flux end of the number counts reported by the BLAST, SCUBA, AzTEC and the SPT surveys.
 In particular, our model accounts for the most luminous galaxies detected by SPT as the result of high magnifications by galaxy clusters (magnification factors of 10-30).
-This interpretation implies that submillimeter (submm) and millimeter surveys of this population may prove to be a useful addition to ongoing cluster detection surveys.
-The model also implies that the bulk of submm galaxies detected at wavelengths larger than 500 μ m lie at redshifts greater than 2.
+This interpretation implies that submillimeter and millimeter surveys of this population may prove to be a useful addition to ongoing cluster detection surveys.
+The model also implies that the bulk of submillimeter galaxies detected at wavelengths larger than 500 μ m lie at redshifts greater than 2.

-Key words: galaxies: clusters: general - gravitational lensing: strong - submillimeter: galaxies
+Subject headings: galaxies: clusters - gravitational lensing - submillimeter: galaxies